Beryllium: History

-Beryllium production saw a rapid increase during World War II, due to the rising demand for hard beryllium-copper alloys and phosphors for fluorescent lights.
+Beryllium production saw a rapid increase during World War II due to the rising demand for hard beryllium-copper alloys and phosphors for fluorescent lights.
 Most early fluorescent lamps used zinc orthosilicate with varying content of beryllium to emit greenish light.
 Small additions of magnesium tungstate improved the blue part of the spectrum to yield an acceptable white light.
 Halophosphate-based phosphors replaced beryllium-based phosphors after beryllium was found to be toxic.

 Electrolysis of a mixture of beryllium fluoride and sodium fluoride was used to isolate beryllium during the 19th century.
 The metal's high melting point makes this process more energy-consuming than corresponding processes used for the alkali metals.
 Early in the 20th century, the production of beryllium by the thermal decomposition of beryllium iodide was investigated following the success of a similar process for the production of zirconium, but this process proved to be uneconomical for volume production.

 Pure beryllium metal did not become readily available until 1957, even though it had been used as an alloying metal to harden and toughen copper much earlier.
 Beryllium could be produced by reducing beryllium compounds such as beryllium chloride with metallic potassium or sodium.
 Currently, most beryllium is produced by reducing beryllium fluoride with magnesium.
 The price on the American market for vacuum-cast beryllium ingots was about $338 per pound ($745 per kilogram) in 2001.

 Between 1998 and 2008, the world's production of beryllium had decreased from 343 to about 200 tonnes.
-It then increased to 230 tonnes by 2018, of which 170 tonnes came from the United States.
+It then increased to 230 metric tons by 2018, of which 170 tonnes came from the United States.

 Etymology

-Named after beryl, a semiprecious mineral, from which it was first isolated.
+Beryllium was named for the semiprecious mineral beryl, from which it was first isolated.
+Martin Klaproth, having independently determined that beryl and emerald share an element, preferred the name "beryllina" due to the fact that yttria also formed sweet salts.

+Although Humphry Davy failed to isolate it, he proposed the name glucium for the new metal, derived from the name glucina for the earth it was found in; altered forms of this name, glucinium or glucinum (symbol Gl) continued to be used into the 20th century.